jakutis/httpinvoke/README.markdown

 ## Development

+After cloning the repo, and on each modification of `src` folder, you have to run `npm run compile`.

 To test for NodeJS functionality run `npm run test-node`.

 To test for web browser functionality run `npm run test-browser`, copy the URL link that is displayed in console and open it in any web browser.